javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 }
 ```

-The `function` keyword goes first, then follows the *name of the function*, then a list of *parameters* in the brackets (empty in the example above) and finally the code of the function, also named "the function body".
+The `function` keyword goes first, then goes the *name of the function*, then a list of *parameters* in the brackets (empty in the example above) and finally the code of the function, also named "the function body".

 <img src="function_basics.png">

-Once defined, the function can be called by it's name.
+Our new function can be called by it's name.

 For instance: